Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-1. Mr Andrews was unemployed after he left the university.
+1. ______ Mr Andrews worked in a small shop after university.

 Text 505